 So, the big earthquake then.
 What was it like?

-Away from the more dramatic images and events, this is a personal tale of everyday life – dealing with aftershocks, blackouts, ‘cool biz’ and wildly conflicting media reports – one pot of tea at a time.
+Away from the more dramatic images and events, as the news cycle moved on, this is a personal tale of everyday life – dealing with aftershocks, blackouts, ‘cool biz’ and wildly conflicting media reports – one pot of tea at a time.

-The Teas That Bind was reviewed by fellow Tohoku volunteer Jessica Korteman and the following lovely people had some kind words to say on Twitter:
+The Teas That Bind was reviewed by fellow Tohoku volunteer Jessica Korteman and also on Twitter: